localsoftware/localcode_rhino6/YAK_install.md

 ------------------

-Steps:
+Steps to compile the LocalCode plugin:
-1. Compile all the components in one .gha plugin file.
+1. Compile the .gha file.
-2. Create the Yak folder.
+2. Create the Yak file.
 3. Push to Yak server.

 ------------------

-A. Compile
+# 1. Compile the.gha
 To compile the plug-in:
+Write the python code in a GH Python component
+Go to 'tools'